 Summary of our Covid-19 Policies

-Mitigation Strategies for COVID-19: At AHNS, we understand that implementing preventive measures including a conservative travel policy, limiting visitors in the center, physical distancing, mask wearing, hand hygiene, and enhanced sanitizing and disinfecting measures, especially of high-touch surfaces, can help mitigate the spread of COVID-19.
+Mitigation Strategies for COVID-19: At AHNS, we understand that implementing preventive measures including proper ventilation, air purifiers in classrooms, hand hygiene, and enhanced sanitizing and disinfecting measures, especially of high-touch surfaces, can help mitigate the spread of COVID-19.
 Encouraging parents, children and staff to stay home when ill has proven to be an effective mitigation measure since the start of the pandemic.
 If families have any doubts about their child’s health, they are encouraged to call our school nurses before the school day begins to discuss any health concerns.
 Additionally, staff and families are asked to self-screen at home before arriving at AHNS; children are also visually screened by a staff member prior to admittance into the building for signs of illness.

 Staff Vaccination: We have a mandatory COVID-19 vaccination policy for staff, including volunteers and specialists, when applicable.
 Our current staff are all vaccinated; as we hire additional staff, they are informed that vaccination is a condition of employment and they must start the vaccination process before their first day of employment and must complete the process by an agreed upon date.

 In Conclusion: The pandemic is constantly evolving.
 As regulations change and additional guidance is issued by local, state and federal authorities, we update our protocols and procedures to ensure the safest and healthiest school environment within our control.
 We are committed to keeping families informed and welcome feedback from families on how we can be as safe as possible during this challenging time.